AliciaMstt/GeneticIndicators/README.md

 Functions:

 * [`get_indicator1_data()`](get_indicator1_data.R): extracts and formats the  data needed to estimate the Ne 500 indicator (the proportion of populations within species with an effective population size Ne greater than 500) . **In the kobo output, population data is in different columns, this function transforms it so that population data is in rows.** This is needed for downstream analyses.
 Notice that if the [Population information template](https://github.com/AliciaMstt/GeneticIndicators#population-information-template) was used (species with more than 25 populations) you will need to run an additional step before analysing the data, see below (Getting the population data if the template was used).
+In the output, each population is a row, and there are as many rows per taxon as there are populations within it.

-* [`get_indicator2_data()`](get_indicator2_data.R): outputs a data frame with the data needed to estimate the PM indicator (the proportion of maintaiened populations within species), so that each population is a row.
+* [`get_indicator2_data()`](get_indicator2_data.R): outputs a data frame with the data needed to estimate the PM indicator (the proportion of maintaiened populations within species).
+Each row is a taxon.

 * [`get_indicator3_data()`](get_indicator3_data.R): outputs a data frame with the data needed to estimate the genetic monitoring indicator (number of species in which genetic diversity has been or is being monitored using DNA-based methods).
+Each row is a taxon.

 * [`get_metadata()`](get_metadata.R): extracts the metadata for taxa and indicators, in some cases creating new useful variables, like taxon name (joining Genus, species, etc) and if the taxon was assessed only a single time or multiple times.
+Each row is a taxon.

 Arguments:

 `kobo_output` = a data frame object read into R from the `.csv` file resulting from exporting the Kobotoolbox data as explained above.

+See examples of the output data frames in the "Estimating indicator" sections below.
+And see the notebook of the notebook on [quality check](https://aliciamstt.github.io/GeneticIndicators/1_quality_check.html) and [cleaning for the multinational assessment](https://aliciamstt.github.io/GeneticIndicators/2_cleaning.html), and [section 4](https://aliciamstt.github.io/GeneticIndicators/#4-pipeline-used-in-the-multinational-assessment) of this README for detailed examples of how these functions were used as part of a pipeline.

 ### 3.2.
 Getting the population data if the template was used